jeguzzi/robomaster_sim/README.md

 ### CoppeliaSim

 To compile and then use the CoppeliaSim plugin you need ...
 [CoppeliaSim](https://www.coppeliarobotics.com).
-Download the latest release.
+Download release 4.4, as we do not yet support the lastest release.
 Export the location where you place it.

 ```bash
 export COPPELIASIM_ROOT_DIR=<path to the folder containing the programming subfolder>